akdimitri/RRAM_COMPILER/README.md

 **Automatically Synthesied Controller in Genus**

 The image below shows the schematic of the automatically synthesised based on desired sizes Controller using VDD.
+This controller is a for a 32 x 32 Array, with 8 bits word.

 <img src="https://github.com/akdimitri/RRAM_COMPILER/blob/main/images/genus_32_32_8_syn.gif" width="8000">